Robinpig/Note/docs/CS/Distributed/GFS.md

 Until then, the file can still be read under the new, special name and can be undeleted by renaming it backto normal.
 When the hidden file is removed from the namespace, its inmemory metadata is erased.
 This effectively severs its links to all its chunks.

-In a similar regular scan of the chunknamespace, the master identifies orphaned chunks (i.e., those not reachable from any file) and erases the metadata for those chunks.
+In a similar regular scan of the chunk namespace, the master identifies orphaned chunks (i.e., those not reachable from any file) and erases the metadata for those chunks.
 In a HeartBeat message regularly exchanged with the master, each chunkserver reports a subset of the chunks it has, and the master replies with the identity of all chunks that are no longer present in the master’s metadata.
 The chunkserver is free to delete its replicas of such chunks.